sh0127vi/frm_app_63B/README.md

 |phone_number|integer|null: false|

 ### Association
-- has_many :products
 - has_one :address, dependent: :destroy
 - has_one :credit_card, dependent: :destroy
+- has_many :products
 - has_many :purchases, dependent: :destroy
 - has_many :likes, dependent: :destroy
-- has_many :likes_products, through: :likes, source: :product
+- has_many :like_products, through: :likes, source: :product
 - has_many :comments

 ## productsテーブル